gwu-libraries/orcid2vivo/README.md

                         Id for the person to use when constructing the person's URI.
 If not provided, the orcid id will be used.
+  --person-uri PERSON_URI
+                        A URI for the person.
+If not provided, one will be created from the orcid id or person id.
   --namespace NAMESPACE
                         VIVO namespace.
 Default is
                         http://vivo.mydomain.edu/individual/.